COVID-19 Symptom: Costochondritis

 Overview

-Because chest pain should be taken seriously, it’s important to understand this symptom so you can contact your doctor if there is cause for concern.
+Because chest pain should be taken seriously, it’s essential to understand this symptom so you can contact your doctor if there's cause for concern.

 Can COVID-19 cause costochondritis?

 Costochondritis related to COVID-19 is a benign consequence of an infection with the coronavirus that some people experience.
-One must first know what the condition entails to understand the relationship between costochondritis and COVID-19.
+To understand the relationship between costochondritis and COVID-19, one must first know what the condition entails.

 Costochondritis is an inflammation of the middle part of your chest where your ribs meet your breastbone.
 This inflammation can cause sharp chest pain, which gets worse by: 1 2

 The cause of costochondritis related to COVID-19 isn’t well established.
-Some studies suggest that it is related to the inflammation caused by the disease.
-The coronavirus may also cause severe distress to the joints between the cartilage of the ribs and the breastbone due to the respiratory infection and the continuous coughing.
+Some studies suggest that it's related to the inflammation caused by the disease.
+The coronavirus may also cause severe distress to the joints between the cartilage of the ribs and the breastbone due to respiratory infection and continuous coughing.
 Therefore, some people might experience costochondritis both during and after COVID.
 3

 Costochondritis can also be caused by other factors, such as: 1